Divya0614/Online-Shopping-System/README.md

 #  Online Shopping System

-An advanced, full-featured web-based shopping platform built using **HTML, CSS, PHP**, and **JSON** for data storage.
+An advanced, full-featured web-based shopping platform built using **HTML, CSS, PHP**, and  for data storage.
 This system mimics a real-world e-commerce platform, allowing users to register, log in, view products, add them to a cart, and manage their orders.

 Features